Poop sensors, drones, and robots: What automation looks like at the farm of the future

 Advancing to a state of agricultural automation in which drones lead other drones will require tackling many other problems.
 Battery life may be the biggest among them; Seyyedhasani said the Husky only lasts two to three hours on a charge.

 Bandwidth can be an even bigger obstacle in many agricultural settings.
-A study released in October by the Benton Institute for Broadband & Society, a Wilmette, Illinois, non-profit, cited 2019 U.S. Department of Agriculture data showing 22% of farms were limited to Digital Subscriber Line, a slow phone-based technology; 18% relied on smartphones; 3% still limped along on dial-up access; 18% had no internet connectivity at all.
+A study released in October by the Benton Institute for Broadband and Society, a Wilmette, Illinois, nonprofit, cited 2019 U.S. Department of Agriculture data showing 22% of farms were limited to a digital subscriber line (DSL), a slow phone-based technology; 18% relied on smartphones; 3% still limped along on dial-up access; and 18% had no internet connectivity at all.

 But the promise of using drones and robots to amplify a farmer’s senses—in effect, returning a hands-on level of care to industrial-scale farming—remains real.
 As White put it: “We have the opportunity to leave those animals in an environment as natural as possible and still understand their day.”